Last Updated on by

 Rule of thumb:

-By default the State Boards ask licensees to submit and report CPE credits in each renewal cycle, but increasing number of state boards are asking you to keep the documentation without the need to report.
-You should keep all supporting documents in file for at least 4-5 years (or as specified by your state board) for possible audit.
+By default, the State Boards ask licensees to submit and report CPE credits in each renewal cycle, but an increasing number of state boards are asking you to keep the documentation without the need to report.
+You should keep all supporting documents in file for at least 4-5 years (or as specified by your state board) for possible audits.

 Some states ask the licensees to report the CPE credit once a year or once every 2-3 years.

 Other states may ask you to report on a “rolling basis”.
 What does it mean?
-For example, the renewal date is June and compliance is based on 3-year rolling period.
-On June 30, 2013, you need to have 120 or more credits from July 1, 2010 to June 2013 (3 years of time).
+For example, let’s say the renewal date is June and compliance is based on 3-year rolling period.
+On June 30, 2023, you need to have 120 or more credits from July 1, 2020 to June 2023 (3 years of time).
 Each year, the previous third total drops off.
-On June 30, 2014, you will need to have 120 or more credits from July 1, 2011 to June 30, 2014.

 The certificate is your proof of attendance.
 All necessary information should be there if you take the course from a reputable CPE provider.
 If not, make sure that the following info is included: